Please make yourself at home - Part 1

 So first, do you have an internal landscape?
 Strictly speaking, probably -- I think many of us naturally at least go as far as front or out vs. back or inside.

 I believe that, for some of us, internal landscape is something that evolves with time and maturity in our system (in terms of the 10 Factors of Multiplicity that I've identified, more about that in other posts later).
-It starts as the amorphous and unformed back/front or inside/outside and evolves into a sense of movement within an internal space, and eventually may be accompanied by structures that define the limits of that space, areas that sub-divide the space, and mental representations of objects or features that reflect our internal needs or experiences.
+It starts as the amorphous and unformed back/front or inside/outside and evolves into a sense of relative placement (someone on your right, someone on your left…), movement within an internal space, and eventually may be accompanied by structures that define the limits of that space, areas that sub-divide the space, and mental representations of objects or features that reflect our internal needs or experiences.
 This may also come with internalized "self-concepts" like what each guest or resident looks like, how they express themselves, and what they are "doing" inside.

 Apparently -- and I've only just heard of this -- there's some controversy about the internal landscape.
 So let's address this right now.
 Does my internal landscape encourage me to remain multiple?
 Is it a coping mechanism crutch?
 No and no. At least I don't think so.

-As real as it may seem at times, it's still a figment of our imagination.
-When we hug each other, console a little, have a meeting, or anything else in our internal landscape, it doesn't take the place of living outside our head.
+As real as it may seem at times, it's still a figment of our imagination, or at most a pocket dimension with limitations whether we perceive them or not.
+When we hug each other, console a little, have a meeting, or anything else in our internal landscape, it doesn't take the place of living outside our head on Earth or Terra.
 With an internal landscape, it's easier to do a roll call (look around and take attendance), even if someone is temporarily distracted or busy -- often it works even if the person is not yet co-conscious or co-aware.
-Also, it's real-seeming enough that it cuts down on internal competition for Fronting by a whole lot.
-That makes our life far more functional and livable.
+Also, it's real-seeming enough that it can be used to help cut down on internal competition for Fronting by a whole lot.
+That makes our shared life far more functional and livable.

 Should you have one?
-Well, you're welcome to be on any side of the controversy, but I think my internal landscape has been enormously helpful.
-And as I go into aspects of internal landscapes (and "internal landscaping" as coined by Bob King, a multiple who contributes to kinhost.org) you may realize you've got some type of internal landscape.
+Well, you're welcome to be on any side of the controversy, but I think my internal landscape has been enormously helpful, and in terms of United Front, many concepts and tools utilize the internal landscape to be more effective and to create parallels or metaphors for what is happening internally.
+As we go into aspects of internal landscapes (and "internal landscaping" as coined by Bob King, a multiple who contributes to kinhost.org) you may realize you've got some type of internal landscape.
 Just like almost anything else in the world, your internal landscape and its aspects are going to be unique to you.
 And that's how it should be.